MULTIMEDIA-ENGLISH

 There are many flowers in the garden ______________________ it's still winter although / in spite of

-She didn't look at me ______________________ she knew me in spite of / though
+She didn't look at me ______________________ she knew me though / in spite of

-______________________ I'm tired, I'll go with you But / In spite of / Though
+______________________ it's very far away, I'll go there But / In spite of / Although

 I want to go, ______________________ it's very late in spite of / but

-I'll accept it ______________________ I know it's not very good in spite of / even though
+I'll accept it ______________________ I know it's not very good even though / in spite of

-______________________ the rain, we went walking in spite of / but / though
+______________________ the years, I still remember her in spite of / although / but

 Total number of items: 25